ghc4716/Cryptography-Project-1/README.md

 5- The fourth letter is again done based on the same process explain in step-3 and so on.

-For further information and documentation of the algorithms kindly refer to the Project Description document.
+For further information and documentation of the algorithms kindly refer to the Project Description document titled "Project1.docx".